openplotter/openplotter-dashboards/README.md

 `openplotter-dashboards`

-Make your changes and repeat package and installation steps to test.
-Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter).
+Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://cloudsmith.io/~openplotter/repos/openplotter/packages/).

 ### Documentation